VigneshBs1809/tableau/README.md

 #  **  TITANIC DATASET ANALYSIS**

-This repository contains the full set of visualization tasks and instructions for the Titanic Dataset Tableau Case Study – 1.
+This repository contains the full set of visualization tasks and instructions for the Titanic Dataset and Coffee Dataset.

 All visualizations are created using Tableau Desktop, with clear steps for reproducing each chart.

 Tasks Included